Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Introduction

 To solve this problem, we decided to use a novel deep learning model that we recently developed called 1-Dimensional Polynomial Neural Network (1DPNN) \cite{intro:1DPNN} which was proven to encapsulate more information from its training set and to generalize better than a 1-Dimensional Convolutional Neural Network (1DCNN) in less time and with less memory than a 1DCNN.
 A major limitation of the 1DPNN model is that it can only process 1D signals and that there was no way to determine the polynomial degree of each of its layers upon solving a given problem.
 Therefore, we propose an extension of this model to 2D and 3D signals, such as images and videos respectively, and we generalize its denomination to NDPNN where ND stands for 1D, 2D or 3D.
-We also develop a heuristic algorithm that makes use of a polynomial degree reduction formula \cite{intro:reduction} that we have recently discovered and that allows to determine the smallest degree of each layer of a pre-trained NDPNN that preserves its performance on its test set, thus, enabling it to use less memory and less computational power while maintaining the same performance on its test set.
-Moreover, since the WSISCMC dataset is composed of images with different sizes, we create a method that we call Variably Overlapping Time--Coherent Sliding Window (VOTCSW) which allows the transformation of images with variable sizes to a 3D representation with fixed size that is suitable for 3DCNNs and 3DPNNs.
-Furthermore, we redistribute the samples of the dataset to maximize the learning efficiency of any machine learning model that may use it.
-We also train various well-know architectures such as ResNetV2 \cite{intro:resnet}, InceptionV3 \cite{intro:inception} and Xception \cite{intro:xception}, and we evaluate the gain of using the VOTCSW method and the NDPNN degree reduction heuristic with respect to regular 2DCNNs architectures.
+We also develop a heuristic algorithm that makes use of a polynomial degree reduction formula \cite{intro:reduction} that we have recently developed and that allows to determine the smallest degree of each layer of a pre-trained NDPNN that preserves its performance on its test set, thus, enabling it to use less memory and less computational power while maintaining the same performance on its test set.
+Moreover, since the WSISCMC dataset is composed of images with different sizes, we create a method that we call Variably Overlapping Time--Coherent Sliding Window (VOTCSW) which allows the transformation of images with variable sizes to a 3D representation with a common fixed size that is suitable for 3DCNNs and 3DPNNs or any machine learning model that processes 3D signals.
+The novelty of the VOTCSW lies in its ability to partially or even completely remove the issue of resizing images with different sizes in any given dataset to a common size, which always certainly causes a loss of information since the resolution is usually altered.
+In fact, most machine learning models require a predetermined fixed size for their inputs.
+Hence, the method is a valuable contribution to the fields of image processing and machine learning since it creates a common fixed-size 3D representation of images that have different sizes with minimal or even no loss of information.
+We also redistribute the samples of the dataset to maximize the learning efficiency of any machine learning model that may use it.
+Furthermore, we train various well-know architectures such as ResNetV2 \cite{intro:resnet}, InceptionV3 \cite{intro:inception} and Xception \cite{intro:xception}, and we evaluate the gain of using the VOTCSW method and the NDPNN degree reduction heuristic with respect to regular 2DCNNs architectures.